MrPicklePinosaur/trainos/docs/presentation.typ

       } Task;
       ```
     ][
-      - switch frame struct at front
+      - switch frame struct at top
       - state and priority for scheduler
       - fields for send and recv
+      - task table is a hash map
     ]
 ]

 #polylux-slide[
+    = Scheduler

+    - Hash map, priorities are the hashes
+]

+#polylux-slide[
     = Address space

-    Address space struct in array with index corresponding to Tid
+    - Each task gets a 1mb stack
+    - Page addresses stored in array, max 256 pages at once

     ```c
     typedef struct {
         Address base;